corbado/example-passkeys-flutter/README.md

 Variables:

-- PACKAGE-NAME: The Android package name (com.corbado.api for this app if you don't rename it)
+- PACKAGE-NAME: The Android package name (com.corbado.passkeys for this sample app)
-- FINGERPRINT-OF-YOUR-SIGNING-KEY: The SHA-256 fingerprint obtained in step 3.1 (eg. 7H:AC:4C:...).
+- FINGERPRINT-OF-YOUR-SIGNING-KEY: The SHA-256 fingerprint obtained in step 3.1 (e.g. 7H:AC:4C:...).

-You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is set up correctly.
+You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is set up and hosted correctly.

+//@Nico: is the following still correct?
 Now you can set your domain (without protocol or path, e.g. auth.corbado.com) as rpID in the developer panel under Settings->Android.

 ### 3.3.
 Running the Android app